-This year, the fireflies started appearing during the last weekend of March, so “firefly season” should extend through the weekend of April 11-12.
+This year, the fireflies started appearing during the first weekend of April, so “firefly season” should extend through the weekend of April 16-17, maybe longer.

 To allow visitors to enjoy this phenomenon, Blue Spring lets visitors stay after the traditional closing time to see “Mother Nature’s light show,” according to the park’s website.

 Here’s how it works, as posted on the park’s website:

 “This light show courtesy of Mother Nature is always a treat for springtime campers at Blue Spring State Park, but is not seen by day visitors who must depart when the park closes at sunset.

 “Again this season, day visitors wishing to stay after hours to view fireflies should indicate to gate personnel that they want to stay to view the fireflies.
 They will receive a firefly pass allowing them to remain in the park for an extra hour after sundown.
 After hours firefly visitors will leave the park through automatic exit gates.

 “After hours firefly watchers are reminded that they must arrive before sundown to gain admission and to bring a flashlight to safely navigate the paths and boardwalks after dark.
 Best viewing is along the boardwalk between the Thursby House and the Spring Boil.
 Insect repellent for mosquitoes may be needed.”